Best Project Management Tools for Educators and Teachers 2026

 What Actually Matters in Project Management Tools for Educators

 Free tiers matter.
 Most teachers are paying for supplies out of pocket — the average teacher spends around $500 of their own money on classroom materials every year.
-Tools that offer solid free plans or education discounts get serious bonus points here.
+Tools that offer robust free plans or education discounts get serious bonus points here.

-Mobile access is critical.
+Mobile access is essential.
 Nobody's lugging a laptop to a parent conference in the gym.
 You need this on your phone, and it needs to actually work on your phone — not just technically exist as an app.

 How We Evaluated These Tools